mattxwang/qwerhacks-web-dev-workshop/README.md

 Hey there!
 This repo contains the finished product of QWER Hacks 2020's Intro to Web Development (with React & Firebase) workshop, and a written guide that summarizes and expands upon the content of the workshop.

-It assumes basic understanding of programming fundamentals (e.g. functions, conditionals, variables, maybe some OOP), but doesn't explicitly assume previous HTML, CSS, JS, React, or Firebase experience.
+It assumes basic understanding of programming fundamentals (e.g. functions, conditionals, variables) and a bit of experience with object-oriented programming, but doesn't explicitly assume previous HTML, CSS, JS, React, or Firebase experience.
 However, if you don't have experience with HTML/CSS/JS, I 100% recommend that you look at some of the [appendix resources](#appendix) first, since this document/workshop brushes over the details.

 You can find the slides for the workshop [here](https://docs.google.com/presentation/d/1qwiixhs7Y1T6ZBk9C_vluvLPCe3vOzkQXeTcIYtpPPw/), though this document covers (almost) everything in the slides and more!

 Since this is a hackathon workshop, it goes for breadth over depth and emphasizes working familiarity rather than core understanding.
-Unfortunately, that menas that we gloss over a few important web development concepts; however, I've included some pointers in the Appendix on learning more.
+Unfortunately, that means that we gloss over a few important web development concepts; however, I've included some pointers in the Appendix on learning more.
 In this document, I'll occasionally footnote interesting tidbits that you can learn more about!

 (this workshop was developed and presented by [matthew wang](https://matthewwang.me). if you have any questions, feel free to [ask!](mailto:matt@matthewwang.me))